-&lt;sup>156 An exome is part of the genome formed by exons, or "coding sequences in a gene."
+An exome is part of the genome formed by exons, or "coding sequences in a gene."
 DORLAND'S at 660.

-&lt;sup>157 Postnatal mutations occur after the child's birth (as the result of vaccinations, as posited by Dr. Deisher).
+Postnatal mutations occur after the child's birth (as the result of vaccinations, as posited by Dr. Deisher).

-&lt;sup>158 The brain is tolerant to mutations in individual neurons; people with normal development may have abnormal neurons.
+The brain is tolerant to mutations in individual neurons; people with normal development may have abnormal neurons.
 To affect function, one must have the "same mutation in lots of neurons."
 See Resp.
 Ex.
 H10; Tr.
 589. Even assuming that DNA from a vaccine can get into the brain and cause a mutation, "the brain is robust to those mutations."
 Id. at 589-90.

-&lt;sup>159 Under Dr. Deisher's theory of insertional mutagenesis, once DNA reaches the brain, it then must integrate into the genome of neurons.
+Under Dr. Deisher's theory of insertional mutagenesis, once DNA reaches the brain, it then must integrate into the genome of neurons.
 Tr.
 255. Dr. Deisher testified that the quantity of DNA that reaches the brain is irrelevant.
 Even "a very small percent[age]" may be sufficient.
 Id.
 Using her method of hematopoietic stem cells as a vehicle for DNA insertion as an example, Dr. Deisher testified that six percent of hematopoietic stem cells with the mutation would be sufficient to cause disease.
-Id. at 257. "[T]heoretically, uptake from a very small percent[age] of
+Id. at 257. "[T]heoretically, uptake from a very small percent[age] of found in lymphoblastoid cell lines could cause ASD.
+Tr.
+130 (referencing Pet.
+Ex.
+238; Resp.
+Ex.
+H7).

 The only way that a mutation can be found in a substantial number of neurons is for it to occur early in the prenatal period, not postnatally, when children receive vaccines.
 See id. at 575.
 Respondent filed six articles to support his position that genetic mutations which cause ASD most likely occur prenatally.
-160